 1. Jenkins

-Jenkins is an open-source continuous integration and delivery platform used to automate the end-end release management lifecycle.
-By interacting with a wide range of testing and deployment tools, Jenkins enables Developers to deliver their software continuously.
+Jenkins is an open-source DevOps continuous integration and delivery platform used to automate the end-to-end release management lifecycle.
+By integrating with a wide range of DevOps testing and deployment tools in DevOps, Jenkins enables developers to deliver software continuously.

 Jenkins is one of the essential DevOps tools because of its features: